Juhi-agg/20_Days_of_Learning/README.md

 <br>Submission Link: https://github.com/Juhi-agg/30_Days_of_Learning/blob/main/Customer%20Churn%20Prediction.ipynb

 <h4> Day 6 & 7: </h3>
 Moved ahead with task 3, i.e. Feature Selection for BCG Problem Statement undertaken on Day 3.
 But a lot of skewed data is present.
-So, would be completing the submission as soon as possible.
+So, would be completing the submission super soon.